 Kristina Wayborn broke several toes in her foot while shooting the attack on the Monsoon Palace by Octopussy's Circus.
 A bazooka, she was to kick out of a thug's arms, was supposed to be replaced with a plastic model, but the stuntman was holding a metal one by accident.

 Another actor was hired in addition to Vijay Amritraj when there was a dispute with Actor's Equity because Armitraj was not a member of the actor's union.
-However, Albert R. Broccoli asked his friend Leonard Goldberg to arrange a guest appearance for Vijay on Fantasy Island (1977) in order to receive SAG membership and subsequent Equity approval.
+However, Producer Albert R. Broccoli asked his friend Leonard Goldberg to arrange a guest appearance for Vijay on Fantasy Island (1977) in order to receive Screen Actors Guild membership and subsequent Equity approval.

 Thirteenth James Bond movie in the Eon Productions franchise, and the sixth to star Sir Roger Moore as Bond.
 With this movie, Moore equalled the number of Bond movies that Sir Sean Connery had made in the official franchise.

 The Acrostar Jet was twelve feet long, with a single micro-turbo jet engine TRS-18.
-It could fly at one hundred sixty miles per hour, and soar at three hundred ten miles per hour, and reach thirty thousand feet, with a climbing rate of twenty-five hundred feet per minute.
+It could fly at one hundred sixty miles (two hundred fifty-seven kilometers) per hour, and soar at three hundred ten miles (five hundred kilometers) per hour, and reach thirty thousand feet, with a climbing rate of two thousand five hundred feet per minute.
 It was piloted and owned by J.W.
 "Corkey" Fornof of Louisiana, who had been an uncredited Aviation Consultant on Moonraker (1979), and also worked on Licence to Kill (1989), as a pilot.

-One of Ian Fleming's James Bond source short stories for this movie, 1963's "The Property of a Lady" (a title acknowledged in the film via Jim Fanning's reference book) was set in Sotheby's auction house in the book and film.
+One of Ian Fleming's James Bond source short stories for this movie, 1963's "The Property of a Lady" (a title acknowledged in this movie via Jim Fanning's reference book) was set in Sotheby's auction house in the book and movie.
 The story was first published in their trade journal "The Ivory Hammer" before being printed in the back of the re-issue of the Octopussy book.
 Ironically though, the two largest auctions of James Bond memorabilia ever held, on September 17, 1998, and February 14, 2001, were actually conducted by rival house, Christie's.

-Product placements, brand integrations and promotional tie-ins for this movie include: Land Rover; Mont Blanc Pens; Seiko watches, including the Seiko TV and G757 Sports 100 watches; Enco (ExxonMobil); and Alfa Romeo, Volkswagen, BMW, and Mercedes cars.
+Product placements, brand integrations, and promotional tie-ins for this movie include: Land Rover; Mont Blanc Pens; Seiko watches, including the Seiko TV and G757 Sports 100 watches; Enco (ExxonMobil); and Alfa Romeo, Volkswagen, BMW, and Mercedes-Benz cars.

-Ken Burns, an extra working on the film at the Nene Valley train location, was allowed to film a Super-8 six minute movie of the filming at the Peterborough, England location.
-This movie, Ken Burns On-Set Movie (2006), is now available to view on the Ultimate Edition DVD of the movie.
+Ken Burns, an extra working on this movie at the Nene Valley train location, was allowed to film a Super-8 six minute movie of the filming at the Peterborough, England location.
+The movie, Ken Burns On-Set Movie (2006), is now available to view on the Ultimate Edition DVD of this movie.
 The short includes footage of Sir Roger Moore and Michael G. Wilson, and focuses on machinery and filmmaking mechanics.
 The sixteen-year-old extra was playing an East German Border Guard, and lived near the location.
 He was affectionately known on the set as the "3rd Unit".
 Note that Ken Burns should never be confused with American documentarian Ken Burns.

 The wristwatch with a television monitor is known as the "Liquid Crystal TV Seiko," model T001-5019.
 Two physical watches were supplied to the production.
 The screen on the retail version available to consumers was black and white only.

-The locomotive used in the film is the former DSB S 740, from the DSB (Danish State Railway).
-In total, twenty (DSB S 720-740) of these engines were build between 1924-1928.
+The locomotive used in this movie is the former DSB S 740, from the DSB (Danish State Railway).
+In total, twenty (DSB S 720-740) of these engines were built between 1924 and 1928.
 It was built for the local traffic around Copenhagen, Hillerod, and Helsingor.
-It weighed ninety-eight tons, and had a max speed of ninety kilometers (sixty-one miles) per hour.
-DSB S 740 was sold to Mike Bradley in 1979, and it was used at The Nene Valley Railway, a preserved railway in Cambridgeshire, England, where the scenes with the train in this film were recorded.
+It weighed ninety-eight tons, and had a maximum speed of ninety kilometers (sixty-one miles) per hour.
+DSB S 740 was sold to Mike Bradley in 1979, and it was used at The Nene Valley Railway, a preserved railway in Cambridgeshire, England, where the scenes with the train in this movie were recorded.
 In 1995, it came back to Denmark, and is now owned by the Nordsjællands Veterantog, a Danish railroad society.
 In the movie, the train is "disguised" as a German-type DRG-Baureihe 62.
 But the last engine, 62 003 of this type, was retired in 1968.

 Vehicles featured include: an Acrostar Mini Jet, a.k.a. a Bede Jet; yellow and black three-wheeled Indian Auto Rickshaw Tuk-Tuk Company Taxis; a dark gray metallic Alfa Romeo GTV 6 Quadrifoglio; a white Volkswagen Beetle, or VW Bug; various Mercedes makes, including a black Mercedes-Benz 250 SE, Mercedes-Benz 600 Pullman and Mercedes-Benz 240D; Kamal Khan's black Rolls-Royce Phantom III car, and private Beechcraft C-45 "Twin Beech" (twin-engine) Beech 18 airplane; Q's hot air balloon; a one-person Crocodile water-vessel; five BMW 5 series sedans, and a BMW motorcycle for the West German police vehicles; Octopussy's S-class steam circus train; Octopussy's ten-crewed lake barge; a Range Rover convertible; Army truck and Willys Jeep; GAZ-24 Volga, driven by General Orlov when chasing Bond; and Aerospatiale SA 316B III Alouette, and Aerospatiale SA-365C helicopters.